niveditaprity/HLD-Roadmap/README.md

           ensuring data can still flow.
         5.Geographic Redundancy  : A global cloud service provider maintains data centers in multiple continents to ensure service availability even in the event of a regional disaster.
+Reliability

+        Reliability in system design is a critical principle ensuring that systems consistently perform their intended functions under predefined conditions.
+It's especially vital for applications where downtime or errors could lead to significant consequences, such as financial systems, healthcare applications, or large-scale distributed systems.
+        Key Aspects of Reliability
+          Fault Tolerance

+          Ability of the system to continue functioning even when part of it fails.
+This can be achieved through:
+          Redundancy: Replicating critical components to prevent single points of failure.
+          Failover Mechanisms: Automatically switching to backup systems during failure.
+          High Availability (HA)

+          Ensures that the system remains accessible for use almost all the time.
+Techniques include:
+          Load balancing to distribute traffic.
+          Geo-redundancy to ensure service continuity during regional outages.
+          Consistency and Correctness

+          Systems should deliver correct results even under concurrent or stressful conditions.
+Achieving this often involves:
+          Using ACID transactions in databases.
+          Ensuring data synchronization across replicas.
+          Resilience

+          The ability to recover quickly from failures.
+This involves:
+          Implementing self-healing mechanisms.
+          Utilizing monitoring and alerting tools to detect and resolve issues proactively.
+          Scalability

+          Ensuring that the system remains reliable even as demand grows.
+Key methods include:
+          Horizontal scaling (adding more servers).
+          Efficient resource management.